Looking for a New Mexico road trip itinerary that hits the state’s best sights? Read on!

 - You’ll need some downtime on your New Mexico road trip.
 Soak in the hot springs that the town is famous for.
 We loved the huge tubs at Pelican Spa and the riverside tranquility of the private spas at Riverbend Hot Springs overlooking the Rio Grande (book for sunset if you can).
 La Paloma Hot Springs and Spa is also popular.
 These are some of the best places to visit in New Mexico for true relaxation.

-- Take a tour of Spaceport America – and see where Richard Branson just took off on the inaugural Virgin Galactic spaceflight.
+- Take a tour of Spaceport America – and see where Richard Branson recently took off from on the inaugural Virgin Galactic spaceflight.

 - Go hiking in Elephant Butte Lake State Park or Caballo Lake State Park.